Early Years Apprenticeships

 Apprenticeships

-While working as an apprentice you are entitled to the National Minimum Wage, £6.40 per hour for apprentices.
+While working as an apprentice you are entitled to the National Minimum Wage, £7.55 per hour.

 Apprentices aged 19 and over, and not in their first year of their apprenticeship are entitled to the National Minimum Wage for their age group.